AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 2. **Policy based algorithm (Policy gradient)** :

-We sample the action according to the probability distribution at the model's output in the policy-based approach:
+In the policy-based approach, we sample the action according to the probability distribution at the model's output:
 $$
 a \sim \pi_{\theta}(. \mid s) \text{.}
 $$